simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 Here are some key features of C++:

 * **Efficiency**: C++ allows developers to write code that executes quickly and uses minimal system resources.
-* **Flexibility**: C++ supports both procedural and object-oriented programming paradigms, providing developers with a wide range of programming techniques.
+* **Flexibility**: C++ supports both procedural and object-oriented programming paradigms, providing developers with many programming techniques.
 * **Portability**: C++ code can be compiled and run on different platforms, making it a versatile language.

 In addition to its power and performance, C++ also has a large and active community of developers who contribute to its growth and improvement.